Lleida

 Lleida is one of the oldest towns in Catalonia, with recorded settlements dating back to the Bronze Age period.
 Until the Roman conquest of the Iberian Peninsula, the area served as a settlement for an Iberian people, the Ilergetes.
 The town became a municipality, named Ilerda, under the reign of Augustus.
-It was ruled by the Moors from the 8th century, and reconquered in 1149.
+It was ruled by Muslims from the 8th century until reconquered in 1149.
 In 1297, the University of Lleida was founded, becoming the third oldest in the whole of Spain.
 During the following centuries, the town was damaged by several wars such as the Reapers' War in the 17th century and the Spanish Civil War in the 20th century.
 Since then, the city has been in constant urban, commercial and demographic growth.